nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 ---
 layout: post
-title: "How to Build News Applications like We Do"
+title: "How to Setup Your Mac to Develop News Applications Like We Do"
 description: "(Almost) everything you always wanted to know about working from the command line, but were too afraid to ask"
 author: Gerald Rich
 email: grich@npr.org
 twitter: gerald_arthur
 ---

-I joined the News Apps team a week ago in their shiny new DC offices.
-In between awesome the awesome food and sick Tiny Desk concerts, we've been documenting the quickest and simplest way to get other journalists setup to build news apps like the pros.
+I joined the News Apps team a week ago in their shiny new DC offices, and in between eating awesome food and Tiny Desk concerts, we've been documenting the best way to get other journalists setup to build news apps like the pros.

 The following steps will help you convert your laptop to hacktop, assuming you're working on a new Mac with Mountain Lion OS X 10.8 installed.
 Each Mac operating system is a little different, so we're starting from scratch with the latest OS.